JiankunW/Multi-Omics-Integration/README.md

 Codes for CE7412 project (Spring 2022)

-# Guide
+## Datasets

-All datasets used in the project can be found under the ./data folder.
+All datasets used in the project can be found on the [Google Drive](https://drive.google.com/drive/folders/18E7TYmq51ejDEeLB3gTkLApctP6kNKX5?usp=sharing).